-Be Careful Not to Commit Fraud When Applying for Disability
+Be Careful Not to Commit Fraud or a Similar Fault When Applying for Disability

-Don't misrepresent or omit facts when dealing with Social Security, or you can be prosecuted for fraud.
+Don't misrepresent or omit facts when dealing with Social Security, or you could lose benefits and even be prosecuted for fraud.

-The Social Security Administration (SSA) takes evidence of disability fraud very seriously.
-The agency has its own anti-fraud initiative, the Cooperative Disability Investigations (CDI) unit, that reviews questionable disability applications and possible instances of fraud.
+Social Security takes evidence of disability fraud very seriously.
+The agency has its own anti-fraud initiative, the Cooperative Disability Investigations (CDI) unit, that reviews questionable disability applications and possible instances of fraud and similar faults.

 What Is Disability Fraud?